Hey, Shopify Store Owner.

 I also noticed this in my business.
 Some leads I interacted with in the first 3 months didn’t purchase and returned after a couple of months or even a year and then purchased from me.

 Tracking systems like Google Analytics 4 help you understand trends and patterns.

 They are here to help you understand:

-Who came to your website, what did they do, and why did they do it?
-Based on that narrative, you can try to influence to improve the results.
+Who came to your Shopify store, what did they do, and why did they do it?
+Based on that narrative, you can influence to improve the results.

 You need to do this consistently if you want to see improvement.

 - Break your marketing into worlds and make sure they interconnect.
 World Building 101 for Marketing.